 First step is to remove all paper tags and strings from your tea bags.
 Place your tea bags in the bottom of a glass jug.
 I prefer the ones with the tap to make serving so much easier.
-Here is a link to the exact one we used.

 We used 10 small tea bags for each gallon.

 (The recipe at the bottom of the post is per gallon.
 Our images show a 2 gallon batch by doubling the recipe.)